a-sit-plus/signum/docs/docs/features.md

 ## High-Level ASN.1 Abstractions

-The `indispensable-asn1` module comes with a fully-features ASN.1 engine including a builder DSL.
+The `indispensable-asn1` module comes with a fully-featured ASN.1 engine including a builder DSL.
 In addition to low-level, generic abstractions, it also provides higher-level datatypes with enriched semantics.
 The `indispensable` module builds on top of it, adding cryptography-specific data types.
 Combined these two modules provide the following abstractions: